 - Gas heaters need special care in installation to ensure thorough ventilation during operation.
 Also, leakage and emission poisoning concerns can dilute the customer experience.

-- Electric heaters can be safely installed inside the house while only few gas-based water heaters can be installed inside the house.
+- Electric heaters can be safely installed inside the house while only a few gas-based water heaters can be installed inside the house.

 - When opting for an electric water heater, you will not have to invest in the extra setup charges to ensure ventilation or gas piping.